Canada Accessibility Plan & Feedback Process

 Extra Seat Space

 We want to do all things possible to ensure the comfort of our customers.
-For customers needing extra space outside the standard Economy Seat — which typically features 30-32” of legroom (seat pitch) with a 17.2” or greater width — they can ask to be reseated next to an empty seat, if available, or pay to upgrade to First/Business class.
+For customers needing extra space outside the standard Delta Main cabin seat — which typically features 30-32” of legroom (seat pitch) with a 17.2” or greater width — they can ask to be reseated next to an empty seat in their cabin of purchase, if available, or pay to upgrade to First/Business class.
 Customers may consider booking an additional seat.
 We’re happy to provide customers with an FAA-approved seatbelt extension for use for the duration of a flight, but we do not allow personal seatbelt extensions to be used.

 Preboarding

-Delta permits a customer with a disability who self-identifies at the gate as needing additional time or assistance to board, stow accessibility equipment or be seated, the opportunity to board before all other customers.
+Delta permits a customer with a disability who self-identifies at the gate requiring additional time or assistance to board, stow accessibility equipment, and be seated to preboard the aircraft before all other customers.

 Allergies

 Customers with severe allergies may board early to remove any traces of allergen from their seats.
-Upon notification of a peanut allergy, Delta will refrain from serving peanut products on board.
-Upon notification of any other food allergen, Delta will refrain from serving that allergen within the customer’s bank of seats.
-All customers are encouraged to travel with appropriate medication (e.g., epi-pen) to mitigate any unintentional exposure to a known allergen as they travel.
+Upon notification of any food allergen, Delta will refrain from serving that allergen within the customer’s bank of seats.
+Delta cannot guarantee an allergen free flight.
+As such, all customers are encouraged to travel with appropriate medication (e.g., epi-pen) to mitigate any unintentional exposure to a known allergen as they travel.

 In-Flight Assistance